Attention: Misuse of the GLS Brand for fraud

 Parcel labels (formerly Easy-Start) to be filled out manually are currently being offered on internet sales platforms for shipping with GLS.
 These are counterfeit.

 GLS is issuing a warning against the purchase of such parcel labels.
-The counterfeit-proof purchase of original parcel labels for shipping with GLS is only possible via the platform GLS-ONE, the GLS App or at a GLS ParcelShop.
+The counterfeit-proof purchase of original parcel labels for shipping with GLS is only possible via the website gls-pakete.de, the GLS App or at a GLS ParcelShop.

 Deception on the doorstep